CodeBear801/zoo/tech-summary/lectures/amundsen/amundsen.md

 #### Trade off: Why choose graph database

-1. Graph database is great for handling lots of join
+- Graph database is great for handling lots of join
-      nosql: out of lock/sync
+   - nosql: out of lock/sync
-      relationdatabase: up to 2~3 tables, if more then would be slow
+   - relationdatabase: up to 2~3 tables, if more then would be slow

-2. Graph database could represent the flow better
+- Graph database could represent the flow better
+  - For example, a typical Lyft dataflow likes below:
+      - Lyft mobile clients in certain location/ETA information to Kafka topics -> generate data.
+      - Streaming subscriber will get this information and persist into raw high table.
+      - Some analysis of data engineer build dataset on top of this raw table into derived table.
+      - For specific user case needed, will look into a certain column of such derived table.
+      - This actually is a graph to model the whole flow, each component will be a node and connect them will be edges.
+  - <span style="color:red">To summary:  </span>
+      - Graph database help to model the flow more easily, application connected with the events.
+      - There is no perfect system at beginning, final table format could be changed which need more join operation in the future

 #### Trade off: Why not propagate the metadata back to source